Skulldorom/rss-api/README.md

 # rss-api

-Simple API to fetch rss feeds for github releases, deplyoed using docker
+Simple API to fetch rss feeds for github releases, deployed using docker

 You can configure environment variables directly in `docker-compose.yml` instead of using a `.env` file.
 Default values are provided, but you can override them as needed: